Roof Replacement Contractors

 - Check for a permanent place of business, telephone number, tax I.D. number, and a business license.

 - Insist on seeing copies of the contractor’s liability insurance coverage and workers’ compensation certificates.
-Make sure the coverage is in effect through the entire job.
+Make sure the coverage is in effect for the entire job.

 - Look for a company with a proven track record that readily offers client references and a list of completed projects.
 Call these clients to find out whether they were satisfied.